docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-ldap.md

 ## Introduction

-Getting started with ldap and this mailserver we need to take 3 parts in account:
+Getting started with ldap and `docker-mailserver` we need to take 3 parts in account:

 - `postfix` for incoming & outgoing email
 - `dovecot` for accessing mailboxes